Research Interests: criminal justice; punishment/sentencing; inequality/stratification; rural and urban sociology; mixed methods

 Nicolette Bardele is a PhD student in Sociology.
-Originally from Milwaukee, she completed a B.A. in sociology and statistics at the University of Notre Dame.
+Originally from Milwaukee, she earned a BA in sociology and statistics at the University of Notre Dame.

-As an undergraduate, Nicolette wrote her senior honors thesis on how formerly incarcerated mothers perceive and strive to fulfill their parental roles during incarceration and reentry.
-Her thesis sought to understand what shapes parent-child relationships in light of incarceration, how social networks function in supporting children during and following their mothers’ absence, and what characterizes the relationships between mothers and their children’s caretakers.
-She also interned at an NGO in New York that provides addiction treatment services to women involved in the criminal justice system.
+As an undergraduate, Nicolette wrote her senior honors thesis on how formerly incarcerated mothers perceive and strive to fulfill their parental roles during incarceration and reentry as well as how mothers navigate relationships with their children’s caretakers during imprisonment.
+She also interned at an NGO in New York City that provides residential and outpatient addiction treatment services to justice-involved women.

 BA in Sociology and Statistics, University of Notre Dame, 2016